vishalsingh2972/CanIShipEU/README.md

 Generated rewrites should improve retrieval, never replace the founder's actual wording.

+### Ask only material questions

+Every clarification should have a reason.

+### Separate provider and deployer

+Do not collapse different responsibilities into a generic startup profile.

+### Treat dates as data

+Never rely on model memory for important regulatory dates.

+### Prefer primary sources

+Secondary analysis can help provide context but should not silently replace authoritative sources.

 ### Structured outputs

 Important model outputs should be validated before reaching the UI.

+### Claim-to-evidence traceability

+Important conclusions should be traceable to the evidence that supports them.

+### Refuse unsupported conclusions

+Insufficient evidence should result in insufficient evidence.

 ### Provider abstraction